 I-70 Central Project/Ditch

-I have been opposed to the I-70 Central Project, especially how CDOT, the State, and our local leaders have pushed this project on us.
-It has displaced residents of Globeville Elyria Swansea and will perpetuate the gentrification of those communities.
+I have had serious concerns with the I-70 Central Project, especially how CDOT, the State, and our local leaders have pushed this project on us.
+It has displaced residents of Globeville, Elyria, & Swansea.
+This will perpetuate the gentrification of those communities.

-I favor that I-70 to be re-routed through the I-270 corridor–the original route for the highway when it was first being drafted decades ago.
+I favor I-70 to be re-routed through the I-270 corridor, which was the original route for the highway when it was first being drafted years ago.
+This will allow the union contractors to still have employment for many years, while correcting many of the environmentalist’s concerns.

 I am glad that the new governor-elect has promised to revisit the project, and look forward to residents reminding him of his campaign pledge.
 I am ready to advocate for the needs of my communities throughout this mess.

 Absolutely not!
 We should not be hosting a worldwide party for two weeks that does nothing to solve the systemic issues of inequity that we have in our city.
-Instead, the Olympics wastes money and resources that could actually build the affordable housing that we so desperately need.
+Instead, the Olympics wastes money and resources that could actually build affordable housing and adequately fund education, which we so desperately need.

 Gentrification, Displacement, and Affordable Housing